MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     For more information about publishing extensions, see [How to: Publish and Install an Extension](developer/devenv-how-publish-and-install-an-extension-v2.md).

-5. Upgrade the Extensions V1 that you uninstalled previously in Task 3 by reinstalling them.
+5. Upgrade the V1 extensions that you uninstalled previously in Task 3 by reinstalling them.
 From the [!INCLUDE[nav_shell](includes/nav_shell_md.md)], run the following commands:

     1. To get a list of the published extensions on the server instance, run this command: